Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Last words

 Few business units choose consciously to work together as a collaboration, on the one hand, versus a cooperation on the other.
 Many would do well to review regularly their current configurations for suitability.
 And some might find that it's best to be a collaboration at one level of the organization, but a cooperation at a deeper level, or vice versa.
 Examine the configuration of your workgroup with an open mind.
 Then choose consciously.
-First in this series Go to top Top Next issue: Avoiding Speed Bumps: I Next Issue
+Collaborations or Cooperations?
+First issue in this series Go to top Top Next issue: Avoiding Speed Bumps: I Next Issue

 Great Teams WorkshopOccasionally we have the experience of belonging to a great team.
 Thrilling as it is, the experience is rare.
 In part, it's rare because we usually strive only for adequacy, not for greatness.
 We do this because we don't fully appreciate the returns on greatness.
 Not only does it feel good to be part of great team — it pays off.
 Check out my Great Teams Workshop to lead your team onto the path toward greatness.
 More info